Invasive Lobular Carcinoma of the Breast

-Lobular carcinoma originates in the breast ‘lobules‘ (where the milk is produced) and is much less common than ductal carcinoma.
-Invasive lobular carcinoma comprises about 10% of all breast cancers, but the incidence rate is thought to be increasing, especially among postmenopausal women.
+Lobular carcinoma originates in the breast ‘lobules’.
+The lobules of the breast produce milk.
+Indeed invasive, or infiltrating lobular breast cancer is much less common than ductal carcinoma.
+Invasive lobular cancer comprises about 10% of all breast cancers, but the incidence rate is thought to be increasing, especially amongst postmenopausal women.

 In cytological appearance, the ‘classic’ presentation of infiltrating lobular carcinoma shows relatively uniform cells with grade I cytologist features.